 [Heading inserted in Gazette 1 Aug 1990 p.
 3633-4.]

 94A.
-Fees, etc. for pen rentals and services
+Fees etc. for pen rentals and services

 The fees and charges payable for pen rentals and services in particular ports and harbours (other than the Port of Perth) are as set out in Schedule 1.